kwdunaway/WGBS_Tools/README.md

 WGBS_Tools
 =========
+This is an older version and is no longer maintained.
+All of the relevant code has been transferred to Python.

 WGBS_Tools is a versatile toolkit to manipulate and analyze Whole Genome Bisulfite Sequencing data.
 It is optimized for easy installation rather than efficiency.
 Any questions may be directed to Keith Dunaway (kwdunaway@ucdavis.edu) or Roy Chu (rgchu@ucdavis.edu).

 WGBS_Tools